UNINETTSigma2/documentation/jobs/job_related_environment_variables.md

 Job number:

-    SLURM_JOBID
+    SLURM_JOB_ID
     SLURM_ARRAY_TASK_ID  # relevant when you are using job arrays

 List of nodes used in a job:

-    SLURM_NODELIST

-Scratch directory: OBS!
-CHANGE FROM STALLO-ADM.UIT.NO TO RIGHT FRAM ADDRESS
+    SLURM_JOB_NODELIST

+Scratch directories:

-    SCRATCH  # defaults to /global/work/${USER}/${SLURM_JOBID}.STALLO-ADM.UIT.NO
+    SCRATCH

-We recommend to **not** use \$SCRATCH but to construct a variable yourself and use that in your script, e.g.:

-    SCRATCH_DIRECTORY=/global/work/${USER}/my-example/${SLURM_JOBID}

-The reason for this is that if you forget to sbatch your job script, then \$SCRATCH may suddenly be undefined and you risk erasing your entire /global/work/\${USER}.
+This is an automatically created scratch directory for each job (currently `/cluster/work/jobs/$SLURM_JOB_ID`), that is automatically deleted when the job has finished.

+	USERWORK

+A permanent work area (`/cluster/work/users/$USER`).
+It is advisable to use a sub directory of this unless you use `$SCRATCH`.

-Submit directory (this is the directory where you have sbatched your job):
+Submit directory (this is the directory where you ran `sbatch`):

-    SUBMITDIR
     SLURM_SUBMIT_DIR
+    SUBMITDIR (for backward compatibility)

 Default number of threads:

-    OMP_NUM_THREADS=1
+    OMP_NUM_THREADS

+This is automatically set to the value specified in `--cpus-per-task`, (or 1 if `--cpus-per-task` is not specified).

 Task count:

     SLURM_NTASKS

+Note that this is only set if `--ntasks` or `--ntasks-per-node` has been specified.
+(If neither is specified, Slurm runs one task per allocated node, but `SLURM_NTASKS` is not set.
+In such cases, one can use `SLURM_JOB_NUM_NODES` instead.)